any-docs/css/content/guides/masking/multiple_masks/index.md

 CSS masks are the opposite of masks worn at masquerade (masked) balls.
 At a masked ball, a wearer's face is hidden wherever the mask is opaque and visible wherever you can see through the mask.
 In CSS, the areas where the composited mask layers are fully opaque reveal the element, while transparent areas hide it.

 CSS masks are made up of one or more mask layers.
-In this guide, we discuss the concept of mask layers and how to declare multiple mask layers using the {{cssxref("mask")}} shorthand property.
+In this guide, we discuss the concept of mask layers and how to declare multiple mask layers using the `mask` shorthand property.

 ## Understanding mask layers

 You can apply CSS masking to all HTML elements and most SVG elements.
 A mask can consist of one or more composited mask layers.
-You define multiple layers using comma-separated values in the {{cssxref("mask")}} shorthand property or the {{cssxref("mask-image")}} property–even a value set to `none` counts as a layer.
+You define multiple layers using comma-separated values in the `mask` shorthand property or the `mask-image` property–even a value set to `none` counts as a layer.

 Each mask layer can contain a [mask image](/reference/properties/mask-image), which is positioned relative to the mask's origin box.
 The image can be sized, repeated, and clipped.
 If you include more than one mask image, you can define the way the mask layers are composited or combined.
 (These features are briefly introduced in this guide.
 For more details and examples, see the [masking properties guide](/guides/Masking/Mask_properties).)